stephenpaynter/Ansible/variables.md

 >Consistent Variable Naming:
 >
 >Maintaining a consistent naming convention for variables improves readability and reduces confusion.
->Consider using lowercase letters with underscores (_) to separate words in variable names.
+>Use lowercase letters with underscores (_) to separate words in variable names.
 For example:

 >#### Bad practice
 >myVariable = "value"